 Accessing the Funds

-Funding support is allocated to members on a first-come-first-served basis before the deadline of 31st January 2019.
+Funding support is allocated to members on a first-come-first-served basis before the stated deadlines.
 This funding does not affect your ability to claim for training eligible through the CITB grant scheme.

 If you have a need for training that cannot be found in the BWF Training Course Prospectus, please contact the BWF for advice on availability and eligibility.